debops/debops/docs/ansible/roles/global_handlers/getting-started.rst

 the service is available and can be acted upon.

-If a role has an internal :file:`handlers/main.yml` file with additional handlers defined within, they will be executed **after** the handlers defined in the :ref:`debops.global_handlers` role.
+If a role has an internal :file:`handlers/main.yml` file with additional handlers defined within, they will be executed **before** the handlers defined in the :ref:`debops.global_handlers` role.
+In some cases this might result in a wrong execution order, therefore roles can create copies of needed handlers as necessary.
+Copied handlers need to have unique names to not clash with their originals.